mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 Cons: Will increase fees for everyone, dapp cannot decide to rebate fees, (or not all existing apps have to develop a rebate system).
 Fees cannot be decided by the dapp developer.
-Penalizes everyone for few bad actors.
+Penalizes everyone for a few bad actors.

 * Passing application fees for each account by instruction and validating them during the execution